 What does the California Privacy Rights Act (CPRA) mean for the future of your privacy program?

-This past Election Day, Californian’s voted in favor of Proposition 24, or California Privacy Rights Act (CPRA), a ballot initiative put forward by the same group behind CCPA: California for Consumer Privacy.
+On Election Day 2020, Californian’s voted in favor of Proposition 24, or California Privacy Rights Act (CPRA), a ballot initiative put forward by the same group behind CCPA: California for Consumer Privacy.
 What does the passage of Prop 24 mean for advertising operations and the data privacy space?
 In short: more controls for consumers over their data and clearer terms of enforcement.

 US data privacy will likely continue to evolve on a state-by-state basis.
 Even in California, consumer advocates are divided on whether CPRA is the right way to protect privacy rights.
 Advocates of Prop 24 believe CPRA will strengthen CCPA and shift national standards closer to precedents set by the EU’s GDPR.
 We break down a few key components that could bring significant changes to your privacy compliance program.

 More controls, more buttons